satyanarayana25/Leading-club-case-study/README.md

 ## Technologies Used
-- library - version 1.0
+- pandas version - version 1.3.4
-- library - version 2.0
+- numpy version - version 1.20.3
-- library - version 3.0
+- sea born version - version 0.11.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->